 • Select Create Task

-• Choose Task name, Replication instance, Source and Target endpoints
+• Choose Task name, Replication instance, Source, and Target endpoints

 • For Migration type choose Migrate existing data and replicate ongoing changes

-• Because task will do the initial load in Task Setting you can choose Drop tables on target (if any)
+• Because the task will do the initial load in Task Setting you can choose Drop tables on target (if any)

 • That’s it.
 You can hit Create task.